 FHS Independence Workers, Ms. Johnston and Mr. Gannon, give us this report:

 As part of the school’s Independence Programme, the pupils were closely involved in the preparation and delivery of the trips.
 This provided them with the opportunity to practice a range of skills that promote independence and resilience.
-The boys had the task of sourcing, pricing and organising accommodation, transport, appropriate clothing, ski equipment hire, lift passes, evening activities, meals, and the budget for groceries before calculating overall cost.
+The boys had the task of sourcing, pricing and organising accommodation, transport, appropriate clothing, ski equipment hire, lift passes, evening activities, and meals and the budget for groceries, before calculating the overall cost.

 The first group left on Monday 26th February and included Bradley, Hugo, Robbie, Ryan and Lewis.
 We arrived at the Compass Centre, situated not far from the Spittal of Glenshee in the Cairngorms National Park, where we were warmly greeted by Annie who gave us a tour before the boys got settled into their bedrooms prior to dinner.

 Before heading to the slopes on the Tuesday morning, we collected our ski equipment.
 The pupils were responsible for ensuring they looked after their equipment for the duration of the trip.
 Mr Graham provided ski lessons and by lunchtime all of the boys had made excellent progress.
 They continued to practice their skills in the afternoon and by the end of the day were all skiing competently.
 This created good morale within the group, with the boys feeling a very positive sense of achievement and looking forward to getting further up the mountain and progressing.
 At the end of the day, we returned to the Compass Centre where we were well fed and went on to have a relaxing evening playing various games, including the infamous ski trip card game “Loot”.